Heck cattle: Characteristics

 A typical bull stands on average 1.4 m tall, and a cow 1.3 m, with weight up to 600 kg.
-Heck cattle are twenty to thirty centimeters shorter than the aurochs they were bred to resemble.
-Heck bulls are not larger than other domestic bulls and actually a little smaller than cattle used in modern intensive agriculture, whilst aurochs bulls reached shoulder heights of between 160 and 180 and in rare cases even 200 cm.
-Aurochs bulls are believed to have weighed some 700 to 1000 kg.
+Heck cattle are 20–30 cm shorter than the aurochs they were bred to resemble.
+Heck bulls are not larger than other domestic bulls and actually a little smaller than cattle used in modern intensive agriculture, whilst aurochs bulls reached shoulder heights of 1.6–1.8 m and in rare cases even 2 m.
+Aurochs bulls are thought to have weighed some 700–1000 kg.

 Size is not the only aspect in which Heck cattle differ from their wild ancestor.
 Heck cattle are bulky like many other domestic breeds, whilst the aurochs, as a wild bovine, had an athletic body shape.
 The legs of Heck cattle are shorter and the trunk much longer than in the aurochs, in which shoulder height and trunk length nearly equalled each other.
 Heck cattle have a comparatively small and short head, whilst aurochs had a large elongated head sitting on a muscular neck.
 Aurochs had well-developed shoulder musculature, carried by long spines, which is absent in Heck cattle.
 All in all, proportions and body shape of Heck cattle are not significantly similar to the aurochs and do not differ from many other domestic breeds.

 The horns of the aurochs had a characteristic and relatively stable shape.
 At the base they grew outwards-upwards, then forwards-inwards and inwards-upwards at the tips.
 Aurochs horns were large and thick overall, reaching 80–100 cm in length and 10 cm or more in diameter.
 However the horns of Heck cattle differ in many respects.
 Usually they curve too much upwards or outwards compared with the original or do not reach the length or diameter of the aurochs.
-Often the horns of Heck cattle strongly resemble the breeds it was created from (i.e. Grey Cattle).
+Often the horns of Heck cattle strongly resemble the breeds it was created from.